Our Future Path! A plan for a better world!

 Therefore, there is a great deal of pressure placed on us to tip.
 At one time in certain cases, it was considered generous to leave a 10% tip, but now, a 20% or 30% tip may be expected.
 The whole idea of tipping reminds me of extortion.
 "You pay me a cut, or you get poor or little, if any, service."

-If we give a government official a tip for performing a service, it would be considered extortion or a bribe, which is illegal.
+If we give a government official a tip for performing a service, it would be considered extortion or bribery, which is illegal.
 In some countries, someone may need to bribe an official to get anything done, but we would consider this to be extortion and would consider that country's government as being corrupt.
-It seems to me that all tips are basically the same thing as extortion or a bribe.
+It seems to me that all tips are basically extortion or bribery.

 An employer also has a problem in that his or her employees are only partially working for the business.
 An employee may be more concerned with how much he or she can get in tips than with the success of the business.
 Some employees may also be providing, for the right tip, some additional services that are not related to the employer’s business, which they may be providing on company time.
 In addition, if patrons are only expressing how well their service was through their tips, then the employer may not get enough feedback to know which employees are truly better or worse than the others.

-Tips are not part of an employee's paycheck, so we must rely on the employee reporting all his or her tips.
-I am sure there are honest individuals who report or at least try to report all their tips, but there are many individuals who will underreport their tips.
+Tips are usually not part of an employee's paycheck, so we must rely on the employee reporting all his or her tips.
+I am sure there are many honest individuals who report or at least try to report all their tips, but there are other individuals who will intentionally underreport their tips.
 Those individuals who do not report all their tips are not paying all their fair share of taxes and are therefore forcing the rest of us to make up the difference.

 Some additional problems have come from the recent proliferation of the use of payment tablets.
 These tablets often include suggested tipping percentages.
 One issue is that these suggested tipping percentages are much higher than what had been normal.
-Another issue is that these tipping options are included for things that we normally would not tip for.
+Another issue is that these tipping options are included for people and in places where we previously did not need to tip.
 These tablets also make it easier for everyone to see how much or how little we tip, which can add pressure on us to tip more.

 Solutions

-Since there are so many problems with tipping and there are better alternatives, the simplest, easiest and best solution would be to stop the practice of tipping.
+Since there are so many problems with tipping and there are some better alternatives, the simplest, easiest and best solution would be to stop the practice of tipping.
 We should make it illegal just as any other form of extortion or bribery would be.
 We would not need to remember complicated rules governing who and how much to tip or to worry about whether we have over or under tipped or not.
-All of us should be charged the same price for the same service.
+In addition, all of us should be charged the same price for the same amount of service.

 If needed, a business could provide a list of extra services, along with a cost for each.
 For instance, in addition to the set prices for menu items, a restaurant might have a service or table charge.
 Those of us ordering take-out would only pay for the food and beverages, but those of us who eat in the restaurant would also pay an additional service or table charge.
-This additional charge could be a fixed percentage based on the cost of the food and beverages like a tip or it might be better to charge based on table size and how long someone stayed.
+This additional charge could be a fixed percentage based on the cost of the food and beverages like a tip, or it might be better to charge based on table size and how long someone stayed, or some combination of these.

 We can also look at another example with Skycaps and bellhops.
 In each case, there could simply be posted charges for their baggage handling.
 They may have the same check in or carry rate per bag or discounted rates based on number of bags.
 For instance, we may be charged one rate for the first bag, but a discounted rate for each additional bag.
 For other services that can be provided by bellhops, there would be a list that included the appropriate charges.
 We could see what the charges would be and decide whether we wanted to get and to pay for that service or not.